lvdv4j/CMPG-323-Overview-40604012/README.md

 ![Burndown_Chart](https://github.com/lvdv4j/CMPG-323-Overview-40604012/assets/104925498/dba5c18f-d5ea-417e-8882-6898ff4cb24c)

 *Please note that 'sprint 0" and "sprint 9" are not actual sprints but are included for visualization purposes.
 Where "sprint 0" specifies the amount of effort remaining at the beginning of the semester (which according to the study guide is 160 hours) and "sprint 9" is the amount of effort remaining at the end of the semester which should be 0.
 The actual sprints run from 1-8.

+## References
+### References used for project 2

+- Codewrinkles (2023) Stop putting your ASp.Net core secrets at risk - use Azure Key Vault!
+Available at: https://www.youtube.com/watch?v=I8p8j5MuMAo.
+- Publishing to Azure from VS2019 failed due to not seeing AddSwaggerGen. - Microsoft Q&A (no date).
+Available at: https://learn.microsoft.com/en-us/answers/questions/731287/publishing-to-azure-from-vs2019-failed-due-to-not.
+- Be sure that the Startup.cs for your application is calling AddSwaggerGen from within ConfigureServices in order to generate swagger file (no date).
+Available at: https://stackoverflow.com/questions/74064821/be-sure-that-the-startup-cs-for-your-application-is-calling-addswaggergen-from-w.
+- change solution file to a different folder (no date).
+Available at: https://stackoverflow.com/questions/3377917/change-solution-file-to-a-different-folder.
+- Zuckerthoben (2023) Get started with Swashbuckle and ASP.NET Core.
+Available at: https://learn.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-6.0&tabs=visual-studio.
+- Dotnet (no date) Failed to generate swagger.json with Swashbuckle · Issue #20330 · dotnet/AspNetCore.Docs.
+Available at: https://github.com/dotnet/AspNetCore.Docs/issues/20330.
+- Getting error when publishing webAPI to Azure (no date).
+Available at: https://stackoverflow.com/questions/65295741/getting-error-when-publishing-webapi-to-azure.
+- services.AddSwaggerGen() giving error (no date).
+Available at: https://stackoverflow.com/questions/43707733/services-addswaggergen-giving-error.
+- Codewrinkles (2023a) How To Keep SECRET Strings REALLY SECRET in ASP.NET Core?
+Available at: https://www.youtube.com/watch?v=5TxnLU-SXVg.
+- Rolyon (2023) Assign Azure roles using the Azure portal - Azure RBAC.
+Available at: https://learn.microsoft.com/en-za/azure/role-based-access-control/role-assignments-portal?WT.mc_id=Portal-Microsoft_Azure_KeyVault.
+- Access policies not available (no date).
+Available at: https://stackoverflow.com/questions/76325987/access-policies-not-available#:~:text=If%20you%20want%20to%20use,Portal%20and%20make%20the%20switch.
+- Startup.cs class is missing in .NET 6 (no date).
+Available at: https://stackoverflow.com/questions/70952271/startup-cs-class-is-missing-in-net-6.
+- Zuckerthoben (2023b) Get started with Swashbuckle and ASP.NET Core.
+Available at: https://learn.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-7.0&tabs=visual-studio.
+- Profile, V. (2022) ASP.NET Core–Generate your swagger.json at build time.
+Available at: https://bartwullems.blogspot.com/2022/09/aspnet-coregenerate-your-swaggerjson-at.html.
+- Azure publish: Failed to update API in Azure (no date).
+Available at: https://stackoverflow.com/questions/69090118/azure-publish-failed-to-update-api-in-azure/70080593#70080593.
+- ASP.NET Core 6 - how to deal with the missing Startup.cs file - Mobiletonster’s Blog (no date).
+Available at: https://mobiletonster.com/blog/code/aspnet-core-6-how-to-deal-with-the-missing-startupcs-file.
+- Azure KeyVault: Azure.Identity.CredentialUnavailableException: DefaultAzureCredential failed to retrieve a token from the included credentials (no date).
+Available at: https://stackoverflow.com/questions/62817337/azure-keyvault-azure-identity-credentialunavailableexception-defaultazurecrede.
+- DefaultAzureCredential failed to retrieve a token (no date).
+Available at: https://techcommunity.microsoft.com/t5/iis-support-blog/defaultazurecredential-failed-to-retrieve-a-token/ba-p/3038734.
+- Bach, P. (2021) Finding Azure App Service FTP credentials.
+Available at: https://piotrbach.com/azure-app-service-ftp-credentials/#:~:text=Find%20App%20service.,will%20find%20username%2Fpassword%20inputs.
+- Git - remove all history prior to a specific commit (no date).
+Available at: https://stackoverflow.com/questions/73351673/git-remove-all-history-prior-to-a-specific-commit.
+- Gitignore not working (no date).
+Available at: https://stackoverflow.com/questions/25436312/gitignore-not-working.
+- Bricelam (2023) Reverse Engineering - EF Core.
+Available at: https://learn.microsoft.com/en-za/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli.
+- Get ConnectionString from appsettings.json instead of being hardcoded in .NET Core 2.0 App (no date).
+Available at: https://stackoverflow.com/questions/45796776/get-connectionstring-from-appsettings-json-instead-of-being-hardcoded-in-net-co.
+- Garzon, C.R.
+(2022) “HTTP Request Methods – Get vs Put vs Post Explained with Code Examples,” freeCodeCamp.org [Preprint].
+Available at: https://www.freecodecamp.org/news/http-request-methods-explained/.
+- Entity Framework 6 (no date).
+Available at: https://www.entityframeworktutorial.net/entityframework6/introduction.aspx.
+- Study Mash (2020) Why to use DTO (Data Transfer Objects).
+Available at: https://www.youtube.com/watch?v=BxWS2E90WHw.